Vision, challenges and action plans

 Strategies and action plans

-Resulting from discussion with concerned parties and from directions chosen by Management, the action plan unfolds across six axes, with one common goal of reducing CO2 emissions (by 10 % between 2009 and 2012, with a measurement in 2013 to verify if the goal has been reached).
+Resulting from discussion with concerned parties and from directions chosen by Management, the action plan unfolds across six axes, with one common goal of reducing CO2 emissions.

 Product: Throughout our product range, clarify our goals and our customers' expectations in terms of sustainable development.